Migrate from Legacy Faust

 The Components folder typically contains components that embody a presentational meaning.

-By presentational we mean they do not depend on GQty or any hooks or side-effects and they just take props and render the data.
+By presentational, we mean they do not depend on GQty or any hooks or side-effects.
+They just take props and render the data.
 Here is an example of a presentational component taken from this blueprint:

 export default function PostInfo({ className, author, date }) {